Access Channel Policies

 A citizen who disagrees with a decision made the program director should first contact the director to outline his/her concerns.
 If the citizen is unsatisfied with the outcome of this discussion, he/she may complete a grievance form that can be obtained from the programming director.
 This form must be completed and delivered to the programming director within 30 days of the discussion with the program director.

-The access channel board will review the completed grievance form at its next regularly scheduled meeting.
+The Fargo Access board will review the completed grievance form at its next regularly scheduled meeting.
 The board may gather more information as necessary, and then determine whether the actions or decision of the program director should be upheld.
 The citizen who filed the grievance will be notified in writing of the board’s decision.

 Citizens who are unsatisfied with decisions of the board may present their concerns to the Fargo City Commission, which has the authority to review, uphold, overturn, modify or place conditions upon the board’s decision.